-The user's smartphone should be able to tap within 10mm of the antenna on the PCB.
 The antenna position should be clearly marked and easily accessed, so that users can position their smartphone appropriately.
 Be aware that antennas are positioned differently in different makes of smartphone.
-Apple iphones often have antennas near the top and Android phones are more likely to have an antenna in the middle.
+Apple iPhones often have antennas near the top and Android phones are more likely to have an antenna in the middle.